Schwarzweißfoto eines Mannes mit langem Haar und Bart, der entspannt vor einem Fenster sitzt. Er trägt ein locker sitzendes Hemd.

 • Extract and define a mutual essence/theme of the group

-• Free flow and “hot seat”
+• Free flow or “hot seat”

 • Closing prayer